Sign In

 • Production designer: In charge of the department and one of the first members of the crew to be appointed in pre-production by the director.

-• Supervising art director: If working on a big-budget production a supervisor will be needed to handle the budget, schedule, liaise between Art Departments (set/construction) and production office, they are involved in all aspects of logistical operations.
+• Supervising art director: If working on a big budget production a supervisor will be needed to handle the budget, schedule, liaise between Art Departments (set construction) and production office, they are involved in all aspects of logistical operations.

 • Art director(s): Depending on the scale of the production you can find the positions of senior art director, art director(s) and assistant art director.
-If working on a big-budget production, the art directors will be responsible for individual sets, within the three structures of seniority.
+If working with on a big budget production, the art directors will be responsible for individual sets, within the three structures of seniority.
 On more modest productions art directors assimilate the role of supervisors and become project managers, taking on the managerial and project management of the individual sets.
 Art directors are also present on set when the production enters principal photography, acting as the liaison between the department and the production designer.

 • Storyboard artist: Work in close collaboration with the director sketching out each scene of the movie that is used as reference material for the rest of the departments.
-Even though shots can change at the last minute, visually understanding what the director requires is essential during production.
+Even though shots can change at the last minute, visually understand what the director requires is essential during production.

-• Art Department Coordinator: The coordinator role is found in large-scale productions, and they are responsible for ordering materials, passing on documentation, monitoring expenditure, consumables, liaising with the production office, call times and communications throughout the department.
+• Art Department coordinator: The coordinator role is found in large scale productions, and they are responsible for ordering materials, passing on documentation, monitoring expenditure, consumables, liaising with the production office, call times and communications throughout the department.

 Set Design: